pgdurand/BeeDeeM/singularity/README.md

 How to configure?
 -----------------

+By default you have nothing to do but:

+* setting KL_JRE_ARGS environment varibale to setup the java configuration for BeeDeeM
-By default you have nothing to do but binding paths called /beedeem-wk and /beedeem-db (see next section, "How to run?").
+* binding paths called /beedeem-wk and /beedeem-db (see next section, "How to run?").

 In such a case, BeeDeeM will use its internal "conf" directory to locate bank descriptors.
 So, if you install banks for which descriptors (.dsc files)